Rails provides four different ways to load association data. In this blog we are going to look at each of those.

 FROM "users" LEFT OUTER JOIN "posts" ON "posts"."user_id" = "users"."id"

-does when it is forced to make a single query when where
+includes does when it is forced to make a single query when where or order clause is using an attribute from posts table.Joins

 # =>